Physics-Informed Unit Commitment Framework for Nuclear Reactors: Unit Commitment with reactivity tracking

 \subsection{Unit commitment constraints}

 For discrete commitment of thermal generators, we use the three variable startup, shutdown and commit constraints~\cite{carrion_computationally_2006}.
 The generators are constrained by to minimum power levels, ramp rates, uptime and downtime.
-Additionally, we introduce two key changes for nuclear reactor representation--a variable minimum power level and downtime/deadtime based on remaining reactivity margins. \Cref{eq:min_gen_commit} to \Cref{eq:commit_transition} summarize the commitment constraints that discretely enforce minimum generation level and downtime on all thermal generators, including nuclear reactors. $z^{\text{on}}_{g,h},\ z^{\text{start}}_{g,h},\ z^{\text{shut}}_{g,h} \in \{0,1\}$ are binary variables representing the commitment status, startup, and shutdown actions, respectively.
+Additionally, we introduce two key changes for nuclear reactor representation--a variable minimum power level and a variable downtime based on remaining reactivity margins. \Cref{eq:min_gen_commit} to \Cref{eq:commit_transition} summarize the commitment constraints that discretely enforce minimum generation level and downtime on all thermal generators. $z^{\text{on}}_{g,t},\ z^{\text{start}}_{g,t},\ z^{\text{shut}}_{g,t} \in \{0,1\}$ are binary variables representing the commitment status, startup, and shutdown actions, respectively.

 \nomenclature{$z^{on}_{g,t}$}{Binary commitment indicator for generator $g$ at time $t$} \nomenclature{$P^{\min}_{g,n}$}{Minimum generation level for generator $g$ on dispatch block $n$} \nomenclature{$P^{\max}_{g}$}{Maximum generation level for generator $g$} \nomenclature{$MinDn_{g,n}$}{Minimum downtime following shutdown for generator $g$ on dispatch block $n$} \nomenclature{$MinUp_{g}$}{Minimum uptime following commitment for generator $g$}